Ozzyris/online-board-game/README.md

 - [x] Order player by name
 - [x] Move to next page

-- [ ] What does happen if I arrived in the lobby when a game has already stared?
 - [x] The lobby is created after the first user is added to the lobby.
 - [x] The number of current player is not accurate
 - [x] The order of the lobby chat is inverted